SourCherries/psy-466/pages/lab1_visualization.md

 2,"male","full-time"
 3,"male","part-time"
 ```
 How many people are in this sample?
 And what are the different employment statuses?
+Try this on your own then [click here for the answer.](/psy-466/assets/answers1.csv)

 We could simply look through the raw data.
 But counting can take a lot of time, and we would probably make mistakes.
 So we want the computer to do this stuff for us.